 Kelsey Creek Farm Park: We adore Kelsey Creek as much for its onsite working farm as for its network of hiking trails and gravel loop trail.
 A cute little play area sits next to a sheltered picnic site, in full view of the picturesque white barn.
 Go for a run, then visit the farm animals until 3 p.m. daily.

 Kirkland: With a combination of sidewalks and dedicated recreation paths available for running or walking, the Kirkland waterfront offers green space, beach areas, playgrounds, boutiques, coffee shops and restrooms.
 Start at the waterfront promenade on Kirkland Way or at handy Houghton Beach Park (there’s a playground right at the park).

 Blyth Park, Bothell: This charming park is at the meeting point of the Burke-Gilman and Sammamish River trails.
 Run as far as you wish in either direction, then return for playtime on the toddler-friendly equipment and “tire mountain” climbing structure, and partake of a snack among the pines.
 Lots of parking, picnic tables and restrooms.

 Langus Riverfront Park, Everett: A 3-mile riverfront paved trail heads south from the park, which has parking, picnic tables and restrooms available.
 Although there’s no playground, there are plenty of grassy areas where active toddlers can run around and watch waterfowl and shorebirds.
 Combine with a trip to the excellent Imagine Children’s Museum in downtown Everett.

-My tips and tricks for running with babies and tots
+My tips and tricks for running and walking with babies and tots

 - Vary the timing of your play stop: On some days, hit the playground first; on others, visit after your run, or — if your route permits — take a breather in the middle to allow your child to stretch their legs, too.